oszuidwest/zwfm-metadata/EXTENDING.md

    }
    ```

-This guide should help you create robust extensions for the ZWFM metadata system.
+This guide should help you create robust extensions for the ZuidWest FM metadata system.
 Happy coding!